mappls-api/mapmyindia-rest-api/mapmyindia-maps-auto-suggest-api-example/Readme.md

 	    - *`DIST`*: District
 	    - *`STATE`*: State
 	    - *`SSLC`*: Subsublocality
-    - *`filter`*  = this parameter helps you restrict the result either by mentioning a bounded area or to certain eloc (6 digit code to any poi, locality, city, etc.), below mentioned are the both types -
+    - *`filter`*  = this parameter helps you restrict the result either by mentioning a bounded area or to certain eloc or to a PIN(6 digit code to any poi, locality, city, etc.).
+This optional parameter & its related effect on response is not applicable for regions apart from India (IND).
+Below mentioned are the both types -
 	    - *`filter = pin: It takes pincode/postal code of an area`* `{e.g. filter=pin:110055}`
 	    - *`filter = bounds: lat1, lng1; lat2, lng2`* `(latitude, longitude)
 	    {e.g. filter=bounds: 28.598882, 77.212407; 28.467375, 77.353513`}
 	    - *`filter  = cop: {eloc}`* (string)
 	    {e.g. `filter=cop:YMCZ0J`}
 	- *`bridge`* (valueless): initiates a bridge to be created to provide applicable nearby API searches in the `suggestedSearches` response object.
+This optional parameter & its related effect on response is not applicable for regions apart from India (IND).
     - *`hyperLocal`* (valueless): This parameter lets the search give results that are hyper-localized to the reference location passed in the `location` parameter.
 This means that nearby results are given higher ranking than results far from the reference location.
 Highly prominent results will still appear in the search results, however theu will be lower in the list of results.
 This parameter will work ONLY in conjunction with the `location` parameter.
+This optional parameter & its related effect on response is not applicable for regions apart from India (IND).

 ## Response Parameters